Gills Bay: History

-At present it is designated as a wreck and exhibits two green lights at its seaward end, rather than a pier which shows two red lights.
-As all this work is funded by the ferry company at present (2006), work continues slowly as finances permit.
-It is planned to continue dredging to make sufficient room for a ferry to turn round if need be and then possibly extend the pier again at an angle at the seaward end to stop the swell which is sometimes too great for work at the linkspan.
-This will not be before the summer of 2008.

 Wildlife

 Seals can be seen at all times of the year, on the rocks and swimming in all parts of the firth.
 They usually bask on the rocks on the ebb (falling) tide since it saves them having to move as the water rises.
 Some are often seen close to the far (West) side of the pier.
 A larger group are usually on protruding rocks a few hundred yards away on the harbour side.
 The grey seal is the more common, this area having one of the largest British populations, however the common seal is also present.

 Wild dogs are often spotted around the Gills area which are believed to have come across on the ferry from Orkney.

 Porpoises can be seen all year round in all parts of the firth and at Gills Bay as they tend to favour shallower water.
 Usually seen singly or in small numbers although in the autumn many large groups may be seen in Gills Bay where they congregate.

 Basking sharks are rare but are being seen more often around May to August.
 Usually seen feeding inshore at high tide around here in the Gills Bay / Stroma area though may be seen in deeper water.